French action for LGBT+ rights

 France defends progressive positions and language in all specialized international forums.
 It ensures that the International Labour Organization and World Health Organization programmes are inclusive, including for LGBT+ people.

-In 2024, France supported the first United Nations resolution on the protection of intersex people.
+The same year, France supported the first United Nations resolution on the protection of intersex people.

 These initiatives are proof of the gradual progress of this issue within the United Nations and among States, as well as the continuous commitment of France and its partners to this issue.